motephyr/capistrano3-rainbows/README.md

 - `:unicorn_restart_sleep_time`

-    In `unicorn:legacy_restart` send the USR2 signal, sleep for this many seconds (defaults to 3), then send the QUIT signal
+    In `rainbows:legacy_restart` send the USR2 signal, sleep for this many seconds (defaults to 3), then send the QUIT signal

 ### Setup